 Upon check-in, each residence hall student is required to provide emergency contact information.
 All residents under 18 years old must provide contact information for their parent or legal guardian.
 This information will be used if a student becomes missing or has a medical emergency.
 Students may update this information by contacting their Hall Director.

 Missing students may be reported to the University Police Department or any Residence Life staff member.
-Upon notification of a potential missing student, the Office of Residence Life, Dean of Students Office and the University Police will begin a joint investigation of the situation.
-Upon determination that a student is actually missing for more than 24 hours, the student's emergency contact will be notified.
+Upon notification of a potential missing student, the Office of Residence Life, the Dean of Students Office, and the University Police will begin a joint investigation of the situation.
+Upon determination that a student is missing for more than 24 hours, the student's emergency contact will be notified.
 In the case that the missing person is under 18 years old, the parent or legal guardian will be notified.

 For more information go to Campus Safety.